 ABOUT AUSTIN SHAKESPEARE

+As a stage director at ZACH, she directed: Cabaret, The Vagina Monologues, Full Gallop, Closer, Master Class, and Misery.
 Before moving to Austin, Ann served as associate director for SHAKESPEARE ON WHEELS, from the University of Maryland Baltimore Country for three years.
 For ten years, she led the Renaissance Theater Company as Artistic Director, producing and directing Off Broadway and along the East Coast with shows ranging from Romeo and Juliet, to Oedipus Rex to Cyrano de Bergerac.

 On Aug.
 9, 2007 Ann Ciccolella was presented with a "Distinguished Service Award" for her advocacy in building the creative community of Austin.
 As a driving force in the community, Ciccolella worked intensely with voters to garner $32.5 million in bonds for Austin’s arts facilities.